Marcelo Claure: Brightstar CEO

+By 2013 the company had deals sourcing phones and tablets for telecom companies, including Verizon and AT&T, and was operating in 50 countries.
+In October of that year, Softbank agreed to pay $1.26 billion for the majority stake in Brightstar.
+Claure owned 43% of the time of the acquisition.

 Sprint CEO and executive chairman

 Claure joined the Sprint Corporation board of directors in January 2014.
 On 5 August 2014, he was selected to replace Dan Hesse as the head of Sprint Corporation.
 The announcement was made on 6 August 2014, coinciding with Bolivia's independence day.
 Claure became Sprint's President and CEO on 11 August 2014.
 According to Bloomberg, as CEO Claure "led a turnaround" of the company, which had been losing $3.3 billion annually.
 Claure focused on financial cuts and increasing customers, and by August 2015 the company's stock price was rising sharply.
 During Claure's tenure, Sprint went from losing customers to gaining over 2 million.
 In addition to achieving its best financial results in company history, the company was also net income positive for the first time in 11 years.

 Joining the SoftBank Group board in June 2017, Claure was named executive chairman of Sprint Corporation on 2 May 2018.
 Succeeded as Sprint CEO by Michel Combes, Claure assumed the chairmanship on 31 May 2018 – about one month after Sprint and T-Mobile announced plans to merge.
 In this role he became focused on achieving regulatory approval for the merger from the Federal Communications Commission (FCC) and the United States Department of Justice (DOJ).
 After Sprint and T-Mobile completed their merger in April 2020, Claure was appointed to the Board of Directors of T-Mobile.
 In June 2020, Claure led the second largest secondary offering in US history through the SoftBank sale of $14.8 billion in T-Mobile US shares.